Eriosies/Tangnano-ASCII2Morse/README.md

 that symbol has finished.
 The UART RX buffer can hold 1024 bytes so up to 1024 symbols can be sent before the buffer starts to overwrite itself.
+The board can be reset at anytime by pressing the A button.

 ## Resources